DataDog/documentation/content/en/opentelemetry/agent/migration.md

 ## Uninstall standalone Collector

-Once you've confirmed that all data is being collected correctly in Datadog, you can remove the standalone OpenTelemetry Collector:
+After you've confirmed that all data is being collected correctly in Datadog, you can remove the standalone OpenTelemetry Collector:

 1. Ensure all required data is being collected and displayed in Datadog.
 1. Uninstall the open source OpenTelemetry Collector from your environment: